jlipps/yiewd/README.md

 });
 ```

-Isn't that awesome?
-Because of Javascript's "elegant" binding rules, we've even
-got all the driver methods proxied on `this`!
+Niiice.

 How it works
 ------------
-Basically, you pass a generator to `wd.remote`.
-This generator receives
-a driver object.
-Now, anytime you would have had a callback, just yield the
-function.
-If anything would have been passed as an argument to the callback,
-you'll get it as the result of the assignment to yield.
+Basically, you get a driver object as a result of the call to `wd.remote()`.
+You can use this driver object inside a monocle o-routine to `yield` to asynchronous function execution rather than using callbacks.
+And you'll get the result of the callback as the assignment to the yield expression!

 It takes a slight change in how you think, but it's so much better than
 callbacks.
-Enjoy!

 Integrating with test suites
 ----------------------------